ManciniLorenzo/StackAdapter-SoftwareEngineering/README.md

-# StackAdapter-SoftwareEngineering
+# StackAdapter

-## Computer Science: Software Engineering at University of Padua 2021/2022
+## Exam of Software Engineering, Computer Engineering course at University of Padua

 Test Driven Development Java class 'StackAdapter' with Junit and Javadoc